 How many questions are on the social work exam?

-There are 170 questions on the ASWB social work exams, however only 150 of them count towards your score.
+There are 170 questions on the ASWB social work exams, however, only 150 of them count towards your score.
 The remaining 20 questions are only included on the exam for the ASWB to evaluate if they should be included on future social work examinations.
 Also know the ASWB has several different versions of the test being administered at any given time, so someone else taking their social work test on the same day may have a different version of the test than the one you’re taking.

 What is a passing score for the social work exam?

 As mentioned above, there are different versions of the test being administered at any given time.
 Pass points range from 93-107 of the 150 scored questions, which equates to 62-71% depending on the version of the exam you get.
-The variance in passing score exists because the difficulty level of each version of the test is slightly different.
+The variance in the passing score exists because the difficulty level of each version of the test is slightly different.
 If you get an easier version of the exam, you are required to get more questions correct overall (closer to that 71%).
-If you get a more difficult version of the exam, less correct answers are required to pass (closer to that 62%).
+If you get a more difficult version of the exam, fewer correct answers are required to pass (closer to that 62%).
 Or-more likely- you may get a version somewhere in between that.

 What are the average passing rates for each type of social work examination?